Selecting a Mentor

 Choosing a Mentor

-Mentoring is a crucial part of the NLI.
-We recommend you follow these steps when choosing a mentor:
+Fellows are required to work with a mentor of their choosing as part of the NLI.
+We recommend you follow these steps when making your selection:

 - Establish specific goals.
 Think about what you want to achieve during the program and beyond and how a mentor can help you reach these goals.